alnutile/vmware_laravel/readme.md

   * nginx_ubuntu.yml
   * mysql.yml

-Here is an example command
+Here is an example command, you can replace the name for any of these

 ~~~
 ansible-playbook -i "local," -c local ubuntu.yml
 ~~~

 Then nginx and mysql and you should be set

+## MySQL

+It is root/password so just keep that in mind as you go

 ## TODO
 Move most of this into vagrant